Speaking out loud and monologues

 Language is rich but limited.

-Every language evolved their own structures and with them evolved certain way of thinking.
+Every language evolved its own structures and with them evolved certain way of thinking.

 What if there were concepts or objects without any word able to describe them?
 We would have to use a new word, invent it.